 Violence in the Republic of Congo erupted in the aftermath of the contested re-election of President Denis Sassou-Nguesso for a third term on 20 March 2016.
 Amid opposition protests on 4 and 5 April 2016, an attack on governmental buildings in the capital Brazzaville, attributed to members of an armed opposition group known as the Ninja militia, resulted in a government-led military crackdown in the Pool department. ?
 Severe clashes between government forces and the Ninjas have led to the displacement of thousands of people within the country. ?

 The government has severely restrained journalists' and humanitarian organisations' access to affected areas.
-Numerous reports of human rights violations, such as killings, torture, and forced disappearances, have been attributed to both parties. ?
+Numerous reports of human rights violations, such as killings, torture, and forced disappearances, have been attributed to both parties and raise protection concerns. ?

 The Republic of Congo is currently undergoing a severe economic crisis, aggravated by the decline in international oil prices. ?